dm-grinko/keyboard-maestro-text-converter/readme.md

 # Converter
-It is a js script to fix text, in case you accidentally used the wrong keyboard layout for typing.
+It is a js script for text fixing, in case you accidentally used the wrong keyboard layout for typing.
-It supports only English and Russian layouts.
+It supports only the English and Russian layouts.
-I'm using this script with Keyboard Maestro -
+I'm using this script with Keyboard Maestro app -

 /usr/local/bin/node /Users/<user>/Automation/text-converter.js "$(pbpaste)"